Mastercard/pkcs11-tools/docs/INSTALL.md

 ### FreeBSD
-On FreeBSD12, deploy first the OpenSSL package from ports, either using `pkg`, or through the port subsystem:
+On FreeBSD12 and above, deploy first the OpenSSL package from ports, either using `pkg`, or through the port subsystem:
 ```bash
 $ pkg install openssl
 ```
 Then proceed as with Linux.

-If you had to install OpenSSL diffrently (e.g. older versions of FreeBSD), and if the path to OpenSSL libraries is not configured on the system, you need to specify an additional parameter when configuring the pkcs11-tools package, to adjust run path to the libraries.
+If you had to install OpenSSL differently (e.g. older versions of FreeBSD), and if the path to OpenSSL libraries is not configured on the system, you need to specify an additional parameter (`LIBCRYPTO_RPATH`) when configuring the pkcs11-tools package, to set a run path to the libraries.
 See [rtld(1)](https://www.freebsd.org/cgi/man.cgi?query=rtld&apropos=0&sektion=1&manpath=FreeBSD+12.0-RELEASE&arch=default&format=html) for more information.
 ```bash
 $ ./configure PKG_CONFIG_PATH=/opt/openssl-1.1.1/lib/pkgconfig LIBCRYPTO_RPATH=/opt/openssl-1.1.1/lib
 $ make